wko1014/SGDAL/README.md

 ## Acknowledgements
-This work was supported by the Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (No. 2017-0-00451 and Development of BCI based Brain and Cognitive Computing Technology for Recognizing User’s Intentions using Deep Learning).
+This work was supported by Institute for Information & Communications Technology Promotion (IITP) grant funded by the Korea government under Grant 2017-0-00451 (Development of BCI based Brain and Cognitive Computing Technology for Recognizing User’s Intentions using Deep Learning) and Grant 2019-0-00079 (Department of Artificial Intelligence, Korea University).